mobify/workshop--adaptivejs-components/README.md

 # Adaptive.js Component Workshop

-We use Git to switch between the steps in the workshop.
-Look through some of [Git's documentation](http://git-scm.com/documentation) if you're not already familiar with Git.
-Also, we use Require.js in most of the JavaScript files in the project.
-Its documentation is found [here](http://requirejs.org/docs/start.html).

 Follow the installation steps in the **Workshop Pre-requisites** section below to get your computer ready for the workshop.
 Once you're done, follow the directions in the **Ready to Start** section.

 ## Workshop Pre-Requisites

+We use Git to move through and switch between the steps in the workshop.
+[Install Git](http://git-scm.com/downloads) and look through some of [the documentation](http://git-scm.com/documentation) if you're not already familiar with how Git works.

-To run this workshop, install all the prerequisites.
-Follow steps in the [Install the Adaptive.js SDK](http://adaptivejs.mobify.com/v1.0/docs/install) tutorial to install everything correctly.
+You must also first follow the steps in the [Install the Adaptive.js SDK](http://adaptivejs.mobify.com/v1.0/docs/install) tutorial to install Adaptive.js onto your computer.

-To install the workshop:
+Follow these steps to install the workshop:

 1. Launch the Terminal app.
 2. In the terminal, change directories to your development folder with the command:

     ```
-    cd path/to/my/project/folder
+    cd path/to/my/target/folder
     ```

-3. Run the following command to clone the Merlin's Potions sample site workshop repository:
+3. Run the following command to clone this workshop repository to your computer:

     ```
     git clone https://github.com/mobify/workshop--adaptivejs-components.git